Studying abroad gives you the opportunity to consider fresh perspectives on your studies and the wider world.

 There are a limited number of Joint Honours exceptions in place to safeguard your experience and determined by the nature of both disciplines.

 Funding varies according to where you choose to study.
-If you study in Europe, you will receive a monthly grant from the British Council under the Erasmus+ scheme.
-For other destinations you will receive a small bursary from the University’s Global Opportunity Centre to help towards costs.
+If you study in Europe, you may receive a monthly grant from the British Council under the Erasmus+ scheme.
+For other destinations you may receive a small bursary from the University’s Global Opportunity Centre to help towards costs.

 Delivery and assessment